Willie Mays, Giants’ electrifying ‘Say Hey Kid,’ has died at 93

 Mays died two days before a game between the Giants and St. Louis Cardinals to honor the Negro Leagues at Rickwood Field in Birmingham, Alabama.

 “All of Major League Baseball is in mourning today as we are gathered at the very ballpark where a career and a legacy like no other began,” Commissioner Rob Manfred said.
 “Willie Mays took his all-around brilliance from the Birmingham Black Barons of the Negro American League to the historic Giants franchise.
-From coast to coast ...
-Willie inspired generations of players and fans as the game grew and truly earned its place as our National Pastime.”
+From coast to coast in New York and San Francisco, Willie inspired generations of players and fans as the game grew and truly earned its place as our National Pastime. … We will never forget this true Giant on and off the field.”

 “When I played ball, I tried to make sure everybody enjoyed what I was doing,” Mays told NPR in 2010.
 “I made the clubhouse guy fit me a cap that when I ran, the wind gets up in the bottom and it flies right off.
 People love that kind of stuff.”